D4rktheJohtonian/Ponytown-/README.md

 ![Screenshot_20250127_191741](https://github.com/user-attachments/assets/96b9d825-28a6-4131-9691-a797be348963)

+I don't mind C+H at all, as long as you don't cover me.
+Feel free to be close near me!
+W2i pref cause I afk/making skins.

 I usually use Pokémon, God of War, or SAW characters as my pony.
 I often use Red, Ethan, Hermes, and William. ❤️💛